ozanichkovsky/mongodb-sql-syntax-cli/README.md

 Some builds are faild there because it was the first time because of some problems with configuration.

+GitLab CI uses *Docker* to run tests for both PHP 5.6 and PHP 7.0.
+It is a bit slow because basic php is used and all the extensions are installed during each build.
+Should be faster with custom mongodb specific image is used.

 ### Code ###

 To make code testable it is decoupled as much as possible.
 So Dependency Injection is used to instantiate and set all dependencies.
 Check *app/services.php*

+### Testing ###

+All *.php fileds are unit tested in src/ directory except Command\MongjSqlCommand which is quite difficult to test because of need to mock a lot of services.